varCODEx/int20h_2024_shibarinu/README.md

+***Archived:*** some work we did for a computer vision hackathon

 # int20h_2024_shibarinu

 ```python.exe -m pip install --upgrade pip```

 ```pip install -r requirements.txt```

-These are you go-to commands to install all the necessary packages for the project.
+These are your go-to commands to install all the necessary packages for the project.

 We don't really provide you with a script to run the project in one pipeline - but all the code <b>we</b> used to run everything can be found in this repo.